Pyramid Mountain – Tripod Rock

 The trail is only like this in the beginning and soon becomes a normal rocky hiking trail.

-0.2 – Take the LEFT fork of BLUE (Mennen) at a sign and large cairn (pile-o-rocks).
+0.2 – Take the LEFT fork of BLUE (Mennen) at a large cairn (pile-o-rocks).
+There was no sign in the cairn on our last hike.
 [BLUE (Mennen) also goes to the right].

 Cross a power line cut, with a large electrical tower.